choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-08-tempering/index.md

 Many new places now are bloody bright with LEDs, especially the newly-renovated coffeeshops I frequent.

+I think it takes a certain restraint to use minimal lighting, and to use it well, to create a comfortable atmosphere.
+A lot of it rests on clever manipulation of natural sunlight, like the article I linked above.

+I love floor-to-ceiling windows for that reason.
+It fills your room with light, and it's often miles brighter and pleasant than sterile white fluorescence.

 ### Circadian rhythm

-I'm going to make a bold statement here: You're constantly tired because you aren't sleeping properly, and you aren't sleeping because you have your lights on all the time, you're getting too much blue light, it's messing with your body.
+I'm going to make a bold statement here: If you're constantly tired, it's because you aren't sleeping properly, and you aren't sleeping right because lights are messing with your sleep schedule.

+Singapore's timezone is *wrong*.
+Our sun comes up too late in the morning (for most other places, it's 6am).
+If you have to get up early to get to work or school, which most do, that's a whole hour of difference.

+Another thing: It doesn't help that electric lights keep us awake and productive longer, and all the blue light we get from our screens aren't helping either.

+It'll be difficult to change the time zone, but the least we can do is reduce the amount of light we get at night.
+I've heard that it genuinely helps to just lie in bed with the lights off even if you're not sleepy but should sleep; it'll do you a lot more good than using your phone.

+## The Hermit

+You don't have to live like I do.
+I understand it's a slow process in going from AC to fans.

+Oh, and use sunscreen.